What Do Shoe and Leather Worker or Repairer Do?

 - Cut, insert, position, and secure paddings, cushioning, or linings, using stitches or glue.

-Qualities of a Shoe & Leather Worker or Repairer
+What a Shoe & Leather Worker or Repairer Should Know

 These are the skills Shoe and Leather Workers and Repairers say are the most useful in their careers: